 The Results Bar on the right side of the 4 Series MSO display includes immediate, one-tap access to the most common analytical tools such as cursors, measurements, searches, measurement and bus decode results tables, plots, and notes.
 DVM, measurement and search results badges are displayed in the Results Bar without sacrificing any waveform viewing area.
 For additional waveform viewing area, the Results Bar can be dismissed and brought back at any time.

 An exceptionally easy-to-use user interface lets you focus on the task at hand.
 This means a user interface with not only a touch screen, but also one with gesture control.
-The Keysight 4000A X-series offers touch screen capability, but only to drive an on-screen menu system.
+The 4000A X-series Keysight oscilloscope offers touch screen capability, but only to drive an on-screen menu system.
 With the Tektronix 4 Series MSO, you get a touch screen, gesture controls and a user interface that doesn’t require you to click your way through a bunch of nested menus.

 Display Modes – Stacked or Overlay

 The 13.1-inch display of the Tektronix 4 Series MSO has the highest resolution display in the industry, with full HD resolution (1,920 x 1,080).
 This enables you to see many signals at once with ample room for critical readouts and analysis.
 The viewing area is optimized to ensure that the maximum vertical space is available for waveforms.
 The Results Bar on the right can even be hidden; enabling the waveform view to use the full width of the display.